 If you have a planner, a month of coordinator, or someone helping you with the logistics of the day, they will most likely oversee the entire rehearsal so you can confidently take that extra worry off of your plate.

 Not everybody’s familiar with being in a wedding and all the rules that go along with it.
 That’s why a rehearsal dinner is the perfect time to bring up questions that your officiant, bridesmaids, vendors, or other family members might have.
-Many times, questions arise in the moment that they may not have thought to ask otherwise.
+Many times, questions arise at the moment that they may not have thought to ask otherwise.

-Wedding party meet & greet!
+Wedding party meets & greet!

 Chances are most of your wedding party doesn’t know each other outside of your wedding and many of them might be from out of town.
 Getting everyone together for dinner is a perfect opportunity to break the ice and allow them to mingle.
 They can also exchange numbers in case they need to contact each other.